 Yoga is perceived as many things, most of them quite accurate in some ways, and yet few of these perceptions are complete.
 Stretching, breathing, and meditating are all part of a typical yogi’s Practice.

-Yoga-proper, however, is the yoking of Reality into a Whole.
-The notion of joining, of uniting or merging, is the meaning of Yoga.
-Purusha and Prakrti (as described in Samkhya philosophy).
+Literally speaking, Yoga translates as joining, connecting, or merging.
+Yoga is the yoking of Reality into a Whole.
+The unification of Purusha and Prakrti (as described in Samkhya philosophy).
 Consciousness and Matter.

 In Practice, it might be pursued as a harmonizing of the Mind and the Body.
 It might be a matter of making connection between Individual and Collective energies.
 It might be a spiritual endeavor, seeking to merge with the Divine.